Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - While I found it extremely difficult to make a memory game from scratch, I decided to use a step by step approach from the below tutorial link and modified it to suit my page: https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript

-- I have referenced the below links to create the Science Quiz but obviously modified to my requirements: https://www.codemahal.com/video/javascript-quiz-tutorial/#:~:text=JavaScript%20quiz%20tutorial.%201%20Step%201%20%E2%80%93%20Setting,a%20function%20to%20display%20the%20questions.%20More%20items and https://www.wikihow.com/Make-a-Basic-JavaScript-Quiz
+- I have used the below links to as reference material to create the Science Quiz but obviously modified to my requirements: https://www.codemahal.com/video/javascript-quiz-tutorial/#:~:text=JavaScript%20quiz%20tutorial.%201%20Step%201%20%E2%80%93%20Setting,a%20function%20to%20display%20the%20questions.%20More%20items and https://www.wikihow.com/Make-a-Basic-JavaScript-Quiz